nftushar/blockXpert/readme.txt

 = Can I customize the look and feel? =

 Yes!
 Most blocks come with built-in styling options, such as light/dark themes and different layouts (grid, list, slider).

+= What data is sent to OpenAI? =

+When you use the AI features, your page content (text, product descriptions) is sent to OpenAI's API to generate relevant FAQs or product recommendations.
+Your API key is also sent for authentication.
+No data is sent automatically - only when you actively use the AI blocks.

+= Is my data secure? =

+Your data is sent to OpenAI's secure API endpoints.
+We do not store your API key or the content you send to OpenAI.
+Please review OpenAI's privacy policy for more information about how they handle your data.

 == Screenshots ==